oracle-livelabs/developer/visual-builder/studio/create-web-app/add-pages/add-pages.md

 ## Task 3: Add a page to display employees

 We'll now create a page to display employees, similar to the one you created to show departments.
-In addition to a table that lists employees, we'll add a chart that lets you display your data visually.
+In addition to a table that lists employees, we'll add a chart that lets you display employee salary visually.

 1. In the Web Apps pane, under **hrwebapp**, click **+** (Create Page) next to the **main** node and select **Create Page**.